xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/index.md

 _In this section:_

-*   {% link "X-Payments connector: System requirements and installation" ref_025khQBN %}
+*   {% link "X-Payments Connector: System Requirements and Installation" ref_025khQBN %}
 *   {% link "Connecting X-Cart 5 and X-Payments" ref_UFLdTRDQ %}